tellerlin/claude-code-router/README.md

 cp $(npm root -g)/@tellerlin/claude-code-router/config.example.with-rotation.jsonc ~/.claude-code-router/config.json
 ```

-This template has all models commented out by default.
-To enable a model, simply remove the `//` comment from the beginning of the model line.
+This template has all providers commented out by default, with only Gemini enabled as an example.
+To enable a provider, simply remove the `//` comments from the beginning of each line in that provider's configuration block.

 **Alternative method (if the above doesn't work):**
 ```bash